 Our miter jack is made of European beech, and is built using the hardware kit from Benchcrafted.
 Overall length of the main body is 20 1/2″, with a clamping capacity of about 7″ and a jaw depth of 5″.
 A mounting bracket and a wrench to facilitate opening and closing of the jaw are included.
 These are complex vises to make, and demand a high degree of precision to ensure accuracy.
 The basic vise is finished to a high degree, while the wrench and mounting bracket are left more rough, like the original miter jacks, having been finished with rasps and a paring chisel.

 We are not planning to stock this as an off the shelf item, but will be made to order in small batches.
-Currently, we have enough orders for our first run, but likely will be making more due to strong interest.
+Currently, we are accepting orders for mid to late July delivery.
 Price is $995 plus shipping costs, base on the customer’s location.
-A deposit of $100 will be collected before production begins, with the balance due upon completion.
+A deposit of $100 will be collected when an order is placed, along with all shipping costs.
+The balance of $895 will be due upon completion.
 For a video demonstration, check out this link from Benchcrafted.